How to Train Your Team in Leadership Storytelling

 Step 6: Encourage Revision and Practice

-Once your employees have constructed a draft story that employs all or most of the elements in Step 4 and asked the questions in Step 5 to craft an optimal order, it’s time to finetune.
-As you work with your employees on revision, focus on the following leadership storytelling best practices:
+Once your employees have constructed a draft story that employs all or most of the elements in steps 4 and 5, it’s time to finetune.
+As you work with your employees on revisions, focus on the following leadership storytelling best practices:

-- Concision and Clarity: Encourage your employees to pinpoint the most important take-aways from any given speech or presentation and help them trim extraneous information.
+- Concision and clarity: Encourage employees to pinpoint the most important takeaways from any speech or presentation and help them trim extraneous information.

-- Emotional Connection: The reason people remember stories long after they forget facts and data is because stories engage emotions.
-In particular, telling a personal narrative in a business setting can make you more relatable and your subject matter more accessible.
+- Emotional connection: The reason people remember stories long after they forget facts and data is that stories engage emotions.
+In particular, telling a personal narrative in a business setting can make your business more relatable.

-- Focus on Audience: Work with your employees on repurposing stories for a range of audiences.
-For example, you might have them structure their leadership story in a more casual, personal manner for a companywide event and in a more formal way for a presentation to potential customers or investors.
+- Tailor for the audience: Help your employees repurpose stories for a range of audiences.
+For example, you might have them structure their story in a more casual, personal manner for a companywide event and more formally for a presentation to potential customers or investors.

-Keep in mind that most people have a great deal of anxiety about public speaking.
-The first few times a new manager attempts to use storytelling as part of a presentation, it’s likely that it won’t go perfectly.
+Keep in mind that many people have a great deal of anxiety about public speaking.
+The first few times an employee attempts to use storytelling as part of a presentation, it’s likely that it won’t go perfectly.
 Remain encouraging and provide gentle, constructive advice on how to improve.

 As you work to perfect your employees’ storytelling technique, don’t lose sight of why you’re investing so much time in developing this skill.
-Stories are useful because they are the best way to provide answers to questions that are key to all business transactions and relationships:
+Stories are useful because they are the best way to provide answers to questions that are key to all business transactions and relationships, like:

 - Why is your business unique?

-Storytelling is an excellent way to address these concerns in ways that build trust in your brand, spark interest and enthusiasm for your products and services, and inspire enthusiasm and loyalty among current and future hires.
+Storytelling is an excellent way to spark interest and enthusiasm for your products and services and boost customer loyalty and employee engagement.

 From Storytelling to Teambuilding, Learn How to Develop and Optimize Your Employees’ Skills

-Whether it’s leadership storytelling, mentoring, or customer service, keep up with the latest management best practices in hiring, onboarding, upskilling, and employee retention.
+Whether it’s leadership storytelling, mentoring, or customer service, keep up with the latest management best practices for hiring, onboarding, upskilling, employee retention, and more.